Innviertel

 The largest city in the Innviertel in terms of area and inhabitants is Braunau am Inn with 17,438 inhabitants, followed by Ried im Innkreis (12,209).
 The town of Schärding with 5,216 inhabitants is well-known as a tourist centre because of its baroque town centre.

 Name

+The name Innviertel for the region dates from after its incorporation into Austria in 1779; before then, it was part of Bavaria and its name was Innbaiern ("Inn-Bavaria").

-The term Innviertel for this region is comparatively recent.
-Before that, the term Innbaiern ("Inn-Bavaria") was common.
-Innviertel was not used until it was incorporated into Austria in 1779, since at that time the Archduchy above the Enns (today's Upper Austria) was divided into four quarters.
-According to this administrative structure, the newly acquired area was initially referred to as the "Fifth Quarter" (Fünfte Viertel), but after the amalgamation of Mühlviertel and Machlandviertel it finally became known as the Innviertel.
+In 1779, when the region was incorporated into Austria – specifically into the Archduchy of Österreich ob der Enns ("Austria above the Enns"), the precursor of today's state of Upper Austria – the newly-acquired area was initially referred to as the Fünfte Viertel ("Fifth Quarter") as the Archduchy had been previously divided into four quarters.
+It was only after the amalgamation of the historical Mühlviertel and Machlandviertel into the modern Mühlviertel that the area became known as the Innviertel.